Liver and onions with crispy bacon and a rich gravy is a gloriously old fashioned meal that just begs for some buttery mashed potatoes.

-You know me and my approach to populist food, for the most part this liver and onions recipe perfectly represents that approach!
-Offal has most definitely fallen out of favour.
-Possibly because of that I have delayed putting up one of my favourite recipes here on krumpli.
+Offal has most definitely fallen out of favour and possibly because of that I have delayed putting one of my favourite recipes here on krumpli.

 As a result, I am delighted to offer you what I think is one of the tastiest meals you can eat and let’s face it… One that is extremely frugal.